Visit Peninsula Valdés, Argentina’s coastal wildlife reserve

 When is the best time to see wildlife at Peninsula Valdés?

-The best time for whale watching is from June to mid-December, especially around the town of Puerto Pirámides.
-Penguins arrive from September to March, and sea lions and elephant seals are most commonly seen from October to April.
-Orcas are occasionally spotted in March and April, when they are known for their dramatic hunting techniques.
+The best time for whale watching in Peninsula Valdés is from June to mid-December, particularly around Puerto Pirámides, one of Argentina’s leading whale-watching destinations.
+Magellanic penguins can be seen from September to March, while sea lions and elephant seals are most commonly observed between October and April.

 What kind of holiday packages include Peninsula Valdés?